johngarrett/garrepi-blog-posts/the-iphone-3gs-in-2020.md

 I really wanted to use this phone but with all these hurdles, I can't.

-Next up, I'll try an iPhone 4 with iOS 7 and see if that smooths any of these pain points.
+I'll try and setup an iPhone 4 on iOS 7 and see if that smooths any of these pain points.